-There is something magical, almost heretical, in what is happening.
-In an Italy where hearts usually beat in unison with the Red of Maranello, here comes a nineteen-year-old from Bologna to shake things up.
+There’s something magical, almost heretical, about what’s happening.
+In an Italy where hearts usually beat in unison for the Reds of Maranello, here comes a nineteen-year-old from Bologna to shake things up.
 Quietly, with a clean face and the look of someone who knows exactly where to place the wheels, Kimi Antonelli has won everyone over.
-It’s not just speed; it’s that ancient, almost suspicious maturity he has displayed in this second season in the big leagues.
+It’s not just speed; it’s that old, almost suspicious maturity he’s displayed in this second season in the big league.
 A youngster who drives like a veteran, without making noise—except for the lap times.

-In this snippet of 2026, the Mercedes talent has already signed off on a collection of thrilling records.
-He might take home even more by Christmas if things continue this way.
+In this snippet of 2026, the Mercedes talent has already signed off on a collection of spine-tingling records.
+He could take home even more by Christmas if things continue this way.
 Others, however, will remain locked away: unless he finds a DeLorean to go back in time and snatch them from those who carved them before him.

 Its blossoming, however, is not an isolated case.
 It coincides with a Formula 1 that has changed its skin, a technical revolution that has tested even steel and carbon to their limits.
-Look at the brakes: cooling holes have returned to the discs, dense as thoughts, while the monobloc calipers have become as light as feathers, yet more robust in their mounts and pistons.
+Look at the brakes: the cooling holes on the discs have multiplied, dense as thoughts, while the monobloc calipers have become as light as feathers, yet more robust in their mounts and pistons.

-In this new era, the Brembo Group has not just stood by: it has taken center stage, acting as the common denominator among the eleven teams on the track.
+In this new era, the Brembo Group has not just stood by and watched: it has taken center stage, acting as the common denominator among the eleven teams on the track.
 But don’t call it just a supplier.
 Brembo has become a solution provider, a desk mate sitting alongside the engineers of each team to co-design the soul of braking.

 A task that has led to eleven different solutions, eleven scores played with millimetric precision.
-Because every single-seater has its own character, and every team has its own needs, its secrets, its geometries.
-At Brembo, they have listened to everyone, tailoring a custom braking system for each team, made to measure for those who must manage infernal temperatures and braking spaces that close in a heartbeat.
-It is the ability to offer the same absolute certainty underfoot, but expressed in eleven different languages: a technological democracy that guarantees everyone, from the veteran to the rookie, the best possible way to challenge the limit.
+Because every single-seater has its own character, and every team has its own needs, secrets, and geometries.
+At Brembo, they have listened to everyone, tailoring a bespoke braking system for each team, designed to meet the needs of those who must manage infernal temperatures and braking distances that close in a heartbeat.
+It is the ability to offer the same absolute certainty underfoot, but expressed in eleven different languages: a technological democracy that ensures everyone, from the veteran to the rookie, the best possible way to challenge the limit.

-Turning instead to Antonelli, here are his 5 main records that he has broken in Formula 1:
+Turning instead to Antonelli, these are his main records that he has broken in Formula 1:

-1 - Youngest driver to lead a GP for at least one lap
+1 - Youngest to lead a GP for at least one lap

-In his third F1 appearance, at the Japan GP 2025, Antonelli took the lead on lap 22 and remained there uninterrupted until lap 31: that day he was 18 years, 7 months, and 12 days old.
-In doing so, by just 3 days, he took the record of the youngest driver to lead a GP for at least one lap from Max Verstappen, a record the Dutchman had set at the Spain GP 2016.
+In his third F1 appearance, at the 2025 Japanese GP, Antonelli took the lead on lap 22 and stayed there uninterrupted until lap 31: that day, he was 18 years, 7 months, and 12 days old.
+In doing so, he broke Max Verstappen's record for the youngest driver to lead a GP for at least one lap by just 3 days, a record the Dutchman had set at the 2016 Spanish GP.

 2 - Youngest to achieve a fastest lap in a race

-Also at Suzuka, on April 6, 2025, Antonelli set the fastest lap of the GP on the fourth-to-last lap of the race: on the final lap, Oscar Piastri came dangerously close, staying just 74 thousandths behind him.
-In this instance as well, Antonelli took the record from Max Verstappen, who had achieved the fastest lap at the 2016 Brazilian GP at 19 years, one month, and 14 days old.
+Still at Suzuka, on April 6, 2025, Antonelli set the fastest lap of the GP on the fourth-to-last lap of the race: on the final lap, Oscar Piastri came dangerously close to him, staying just 74 thousandths behind.
+In that instance too, Antonelli took the record from Max Verstappen, who had achieved the fastest lap at the 2016 Brazilian GP at 19 years, one month, and 14 days old.

 3 - Youngest in pole position

-In China, last March, during his 26th GP, Antonelli secured pole position with a 222-millisecond lead over teammate George Russell.
-At 19 years, 6 months, and 18 days old, he became the youngest poleman in F1 history, breaking Sebastian Vettel's record, who achieved it at the Italian GP in 2008 with Toro Rosso equipped with Brembo calipers at 21 years, 2 months, and 11 days old.
+In China, last March, at his 26th GP, Antonelli secured pole position with a 222-millisecond lead over teammate George Russell.
+At 19 years, 6 months, and 18 days old, he became the youngest poleman in F1, breaking Sebastian Vettel's record, who achieved it at the 2008 Italian GP with Toro Rosso equipped with Brembo calipers at 21 years, 2 months, and 11 days old.

-4 - Youngest author of the hat-trick: pole, victory, and fastest lap
+4 - Youngest driver to achieve the hat-trick of pole position, victory, and fastest lap

-The weekend of March 14 and 15, 2026, in Shanghai, Antonelli came close to perfection: in addition to securing pole position, he also achieved victory, becoming the youngest author of a double in F1.
-Not satisfied, he also claimed the fastest lap, becoming, at 19 years, 6 months, and 19 days, the youngest author of the hat-trick.
-He shattered Sebastian Vettel's record, who had achieved a hat-trick at 21 years, 11 months, and 18 days.
+On the weekend of March 14-15, 2026, in Shanghai, Antonelli came close to perfection: in addition to securing pole position, he also claimed victory, becoming the youngest driver to achieve a double in F1.
+Not satisfied, he also recorded the fastest lap, becoming, at 19 years, 6 months, and 19 days, the youngest driver to achieve a hat-trick.
+This surpassed Sebastian Vettel's record, who had achieved a hat-trick at 21 years, 11 months, and 18 days.

 5 - Youngest to lead the World Championship

-Thanks to the 25 points earned by winning the last Japanese GP, Antonelli overtook Russell in the championship standings, becoming the youngest ever to lead the World Championship at 19 years, 7 months, and 4 days.
-The previous record holder was Lewis Hamilton, who, with his 2nd place at the Spanish GP in 2007, surpassed Kimi Raikkonen and Fernando Alonso in the standings: the Englishman was 22 years, 4 months, and 6 days old.
+Thanks to the 25 points earned by winning the last Japanese GP, Antonelli has overtaken Russell in the championship standings, becoming the youngest ever to lead the World Championship at 19 years, 7 months, and 4 days.
+The previous record holder was Lewis Hamilton, who, with his 2nd place at the 2007 Spanish GP, surpassed Kimi Raikkonen and Fernando Alonso in the standings: the Englishman was 22 years, 4 months, and 6 days old.

-Antonelli made his F1 debut at the Australian GP 2025, at 18 years 6 months and 19 days.
-Lance Stroll did better, debuting at the Australian GP 2017 at 18 years 4 months and 26 days, but most notably Max Verstappen made history at the Australian GP 2015, driving the Toro Rosso at the age of 17 years 5 months and 15 days.
+Antonelli made his F1 debut at the 2025 Australian GP, at 18 years, 6 months, and 19 days old.
+Lance Stroll did better, debuting at the 2017 Australian GP at 18 years, 4 months, and 26 days, but most notably Max Verstappen made history at the 2015 Australian GP, driving for Toro Rosso at the age of 17 years, 5 months, and 15 days.

 2 - Second youngest to score points

 Antonelli finished his first GP in fourth position, 10 seconds behind Lando Norris, thus earning his first points at 18 years, 6 months, and 19 days.
-Max Verstappen, however, did better as he secured 7th place in the next round, the Malaysian GP 2015, at 17 years, 5 months, and 29 days after retiring in his debut.
+Max Verstappen, however, did better because after retiring on debut, he secured 7th place in the next round, the 2015 Malaysian GP, at 17 years, 5 months, and 29 days.

 3 - Third youngest on the podium

-Antonelli climbed onto the podium for the first time at the Canadian GP 2025, where he finished 3rd, just one second behind the winner, at 18 years, 9 months, and 31 days old.
-He was beaten by Max Verstappen, who reached the podium at 18 years, 7 months, and 15 days at the Spanish GP 2016, and Lance Stroll, who reached the podium at 18 years, 7 months, and 27 days at the Azerbaijan GP 2017.
+Antonelli stepped onto the podium for the first time at the 2025 Canadian GP, finishing 3rd, just one second behind the winner, at the age of 18 years, 9 months, and 31 days.
+He was surpassed by Max Verstappen, who reached the podium at 18 years, 7 months, and 15 days at the 2016 Spanish GP, and Lance Stroll, who did so at 18 years, 7 months, and 27 days at the 2017 Azerbaijan GP.

 4 - Third youngest on the front row